Nora in rehearsal at An Taibhdhearc. Diarmuid de Faoite, Theatre Project Award 2020

 Na Píobairí Uilleann

 Na Píobairí Uilleann is dedicated to developing the playing and making of the uilleann pipes and the Irish music tradition.
-It provides training, archive, research, concerts and education activities.
+It provides training,

 http://www.pipers.ie